jtsage/FS19_AutoDrive_Courses/!How-To-Contribute/readme.md

 # Translations

-Sadly, the repo owner only speaks English - however, should anyone want to translate either RouteInformation or course files (destination names), they will gladly be accepted.
+Sadly, the repo owner only speaks English - however, should anyone want to translate either the readme.md or course files (destination names), they will gladly be accepted.
 Please fork the repository and submit a pull request so that proper credit is shown.

 When contributing course files with translations, please append the language code to the file.  i.e.